AXSORO/ansiblelab/README.md

 the compose file, dockerfiles for each container, and scripts included in this repo will set up and configure *most* of what is needed to get started.

-there are 2 files in the main folder of this repo, a reset_environment.sh and build_environment.sh file: the build will.. build the environment with docker-compose, then properly exec into the master container and run the welcome script. the reset will remove all containers, images, and volumes that were created by this project. this will not touch your other containers/images/volumes, and is specifically targeted to this lab only.
+there are 2 files in the main folder of this repo, a [reset_environment.sh](./reset_environment.sh) and [build_environment.sh](./build_environment.sh) file:

+the build script will.. build the environment with docker-compose, then properly exec into the master container and run the welcome script.

+the reset script will remove all containers, images, and volumes that were created by this project. this will not touch your other containers/images/volumes, and is specifically targeted to this lab only.

 # environment concept
 the 6 hosts are down to these "functions", despite them not having any tools installed prior. these functions are just for naming and mockup purposes